LLMs Should Express Uncertainty Explicitly: Verbalized Confidence

 We classify incorrect responses as epistemic or aleatoric using an LLM judge that reads the reasoning text and explicitly ignores the final confidence value; the full prompt is shown in Appendix~\ref{app:judge_error_prompt}.

 Table~\ref{tab:vc_error_aggregate} shows the sharpest qualitative shift in the section.
 In the baseline, almost all errors are epistemic and most are strongly overconfident.
 After calibration, the majority of errors become low-confidence errors, and the strict epistemic rate drops by more than an order of magnitude.
-This is the main behavioral conclusion of the verbal interface: the model changes from being confidently wrong to being uncertain when wrong.
+This is the main behavioral conclusion of verbalized confidence: the model changes from being confidently wrong to being uncertain when wrong.
 Detailed confidence-band, per-dataset conversion, and separation analyses are reported in Appendix~\ref{app:verbalized_confidence_details} (Table~\ref{tab:vc_consistency_and_error_group}).

 The same conversion holds across datasets, though its strength varies.
 The largest reductions occur on MuSiQue and HotpotQA, while Natural Questions remains the hardest case: strongly overconfident errors nearly disappear, but some mistakes remain in the moderate-confidence range.